dotnet/csharplang/proposals/async-method-builders.md

   If the async method's return type does not have a single type argument, then we produce an error.

 We verify that the builder type is compatible with the return type of the async method:
-1. look for the public `Create` method with no type parameters and no parameters on the constructed override type.
+1. look for the public `Create` method with no type parameters and no parameters on the constructed builder type.
   It is an error if the method is not found.
+  It is an error if the method returns a type other than the constructed builder type.
-2. consider the return type of that `Create` method (a builder type) and look for the public `Task` property.
+2. look for the public `Task` property.
   It is an error if the property is not found.
 3. consider the type of that `Task` property (a task-like type):
   It is an error if the task-like type does not matches the return type of the async method.

+Note that it is not necessary for the return type of the method to be a task-like type.

 ### Execution